arn-c0de/InteractiveChecklists/docs/DATAPAD_FEATURE.md

 ## Overview
 DataPad is a live flight data display panel that receives real-time aircraft telemetry via UDP from DCS World through the `forward_parsed_udp.py` script.

+**Phase 1 (experimental):** This implementation represents Phase 1 of DataPad.
+Future phases will expand telemetry coverage and add visual and security improvements, including live animated aircraft visualizations based on flight attitude, a dedicated DataPad UI redesign, and a planned migration to encrypted transport (TCP or UDP with AES encryption).

 ## Architecture

 ### Components